xuexinyu11/MitoTracer/README.md

 example.data.MT_variants.detected.matrix = MTmutMatrix_refined(example.data.MT_variants.detected);
 ```
 >**Step 3**: Calculate the distance between top two Gaussian peaks diessected by Dirichlet Process.
 If the cell count is below 100, we recommend using 2000 iterations; otherwise, 1000 iterations should suffice.
 The default interation is 2000.

+>This process can be time-consuming, especially when dealing with numerous mitochondrial variants.
+Consider dividing your matrix into smaller sub-matrices and running the code separately to expedite the execution.
 ```
 example.data.MT_variants.detected.distance = MT.feature.distance(example.data.MT_variants.detected.matrix[1:10,], iteration = 2000);
 ```